movsensllc/MovSens-10DOF-IMU-Arduino/README.md

 # MovSens-10DOF-IMU-Arduino
 Using Arduino and MPU9250+BMP180(BMP280) to create embedded IMU system

-Library for MPU9250 - thanks to Jeff Rowberg jeff@rowberg.net, the MIT license
+Library for MPU9250 - thanks to Jeff Rowberg, the MIT license

 Library for BMP180 - thanks to LG, LGPL license